anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 <a name="4.1.4"></a>
 ### 4.1.4 Internal Infrastructure capabilities

-This section covers a list of implicit NFVI capabilities and metrics that define the interior of   NFVI.
+This section covers a list of implicit NFVI capabilities and metrics that define an NFVI.
 These capabilities and metrics determine how the NFVI behaves internally.
-They are hidden from VNFs (i.e. VNFs may not know about them) but they will have a big impact on the overall performance and capabilities of a given NFVI solution.
+They are hidden from VNFs (i.e. VNFs may not know about them) but they will impact the overall performance and capabilities of a given NFVI solution.

 >_**Note**:  It is expected that implicit NFVI capabilities and metrics will evolve with time as more capabilities are added as technology enhances and matures._